-It comes at no surprise that Google Maps is on the list!
+It comes as no surprise that Google Maps is on the list!
 It’s one app that you’ll use every day when you’re in Vietnam and daily basis in your hometown.

-Google Map is a comprehensive app where you can save places you want to visit, create your own maps, use it for map functionalities, and also find places or restaurants near your current location.
+Google Maps is a comprehensive app where you can save places you want to visit, create your own maps, use map functionalities, and find places or restaurants near your current location.
 (We love using the “restaurants near me” search.)